-Whether to go with selling via sea or by plane is totally up to you and require your experience along the way.
-Many sellers usually research beforehand while some trial and error different methods.
+Whether to go by shipping via sea or by plane is totally up to you and requires your experience along the way.
+Many sellers usually research beforehand while some trial and error with different methods.
 What I usually recommend is to find sellers selling similar products and ask them how they are sipping their items.
-Many of them will be more than happy to help you out solving shipping issues.
+Many of them will be more than happy to help you out by solving shipping issues.

 Just remember to never run out of stock on Amazon because it could be a very bad point for your product listings and seller rank.
 Always make sure your inventory is full enough for the next 40 to 60 days’ demands, and reorder items if you are about to run out.
 Neither Amazon nor customers would like to see “Out of Stock” on product listings, so make sure you always have shipments on the way before running out of items to sell.